Needless to say, it's not easy. Even the best of teams have questions that have to be answered.

 Remember Erik Johnson?

 In the litany of oddball injuries, Erik Johnson's fall from a golf cart and subsequent season-ending knee injury is right up there.
 The Blues survived the loss of the No. 1 pick in the 2006 draft (and other injuries, including one to defenseman/captain Eric Brewer) to make a late run that earned them a surprising playoff berth.
 They made the postseason despite an NHL-low 15 goals from their defense.
 The Blues hope Johnson will be back and can provide the kind of puck-moving and scoring from the blue line that they'll need to go along with a nice group of young forwards.

-The Canucks have hitched their wagon to Roberto Luongo, signing their star goaltender to a 12-year extension that will effectively make him a Canuck for life.
-No one can dispute Luongo's talent -- he's been regarded as one of the NHL's elite goaltenders since becoming a full-time starter nine years ago.
+'s talent in goal -- he's been regarded as one of the NHL's elite goaltenders since becoming a full-time starter nine years ago.
 But for all his numbers -- 230 wins, 47 shutouts, two Second-Team All-Star selections -- Luongo still has a below-.500 career record in games decided in regulation, has made the playoffs just twice and is 2-2 in postseason series.
-He didn't come up big in Vancouver's second-round loss to Chicago, allowing 21 goals in the six-game loss.
-The Canucks obviously think he's the player they want to build a contending team around; now he has to live up to his new deal.
+He didn't come up big in Vancouver's second-round loss to Chicago, allowing 21 goals in the six-game loss, leaving some Canucks fans wondering if he's the goaltender who can lead the team to the Stanley Cup that has eluded the franchise for nearly 40 years.